The Home Of Great Ideas For More Than 100 Years

 Did you think tin foil was just for covering roasting meat or lining baking trays?
 Or that tennis balls were, erm, for playing tennis?
 Then we're about to rock your world.
 Because there are countless items lying around our homes that have more far uses than the obvious thing that they were designed for.
 And unlocking their potential could save you a whole heap of cash.

-With help from our penny-pinching friends at PromotionalCodes.org.uk, we’ve compiled a list of our favourite multi-purpose money savers.
-And we’ve come up with some genius household hacks for each one.
+With help from our penny-pinching friends at PromotionalCodes.org.uk (opens in new tab), we've compiled a list of our favourite multi-purpose money savers.
+And we've come up with some genius household hacks for each one.

 1. Tin cans